 - Campus townhomes and apartments: These are housing options (usually for two to six people) that include a common living area, a kitchen, and at least one private bedroom and bathroom.
-They look like any other nearby townhomes or apartments, but they are owned and managed by your school and only available to students.
+They look like any other nearby townhomes or apartments, but they are owned and managed by your school and only available to current students.
 These options give you the independence and freedom you crave, especially as an older student or upperclassman, but they’re located near campus, thereby providing access to campus security resources.
-Universities place bus and shuttle stops here to meet your transportation needs.
+Universities place bus and shuttle stops nearby to meet your transportation needs.

 - Learning communities: Because college is an institution of higher education, you can expect some of your housing options to reflect a commitment to learning.
 There might be a special dorm for scholarship recipients.
 State-of-the-art honors dorms might be available to students who maintain a certain GPA.
 If you excel academically and wish to live with a diverse group of students who also care about their studies, a learning community might be for you.

 - Themed housing: You are sure to become part of the college community wherever you live, but some schools want to help their students jump-start that process.
-They offer certain themed halls for students with similar interests.
+They offer certain themed halls or off-campus houses for students with similar interests.
 If you’re looking for people who also love literature, the outdoors, or food justice, your college may have a cooperative living option for you.